JessYRaMa/GitFit/README.md

 ### See it in action!
 *GitFit* is deployed to Heroku.
 Please check it out [here](https://gitfit-jessyrama.herokuapp.com/)

+### Our Motivation
+Quarantine 2020 inspired us to create this app.
+Throughout this time, we've been eating more and working out less.
+We were motivated to create something that would motivate us to get back on track with our fitness in a fun and creative way.

 ### How was this app created?
 The technologies used to create this app are:
 - JavaScript